 One example of such is when 3M scientists applied a layered plastic lens technology to the field of abrasives in order to create a more durable abrasive.

 There is a famous story as to how their Scotchgard product was created.
-Back in 1953 3M researcher, Patsy Sherman was conducting fluorochemical polymer experiments when one of the lab assistants accidentally spilt some of the mixture on her tennis shoes.
+Back in 1953 3M researcher, Patsy Sherman was conducting fluorochemical polymer experiments when one of the lab assistants accidentally spilled some of the mixtures on her tennis shoes.

 From this, she got the “aha” moment – that if the spillage on her shoes was resistant to such substances then perhaps it could act as a stain protection barrier for other textiles.
 Further experimentation and development led to the development of the Scotchgard product.

-Another famous 3M innovation story is the one that led to the development of post-it notes.
+Another famous 3M innovation story is the one that led to the creation of post-it notes.

 3M scientist Art Fry was experimenting with an adhesive that was so weak it was only capable of sticking notepaper to other things.